A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

 The $\mu \rightarrow e$ conversion process manifestly involves the nuclear physics of the target elements.
-We discuss herein several aspects of extracting the New Physics from nuclear physics.
+We discuss herein several aspects of extracting the New Physics from the nuclear physics.
 In particular, we present a new systematic study of the atomic number dependence of the coherent conversion rate.
-We utilize the method of Barrett moments \cite{Barrett1970} to add a substantial amount of muonic X-ray data to previous studies that mainly employ electron scattering data on nuclear charge distributions.
+We utilize the method of Barrett moments \cite{Barrett1970} to add a substantial amount of muonic X-ray data to previous studies that mainly utilize electron scattering data on nuclear charge distributions.
 This allows us to take into account the fact that many nuclei have permanent quadrupole deformations, which affects the evaluation of matrix elements of New Physics operators.
-We also employ a new treatment of the neutron distribution and present a new treatment of the normalization of experimental and theoretical results.
+We also employ a new treatment of the neutron distribution and present a new approach to normalization of experimental and theoretical results.

 The study of the ($Z,A$) dependence of conversion is most cleanly done with a target consisting of a single stable isotope, as with $^{27}_{13}$Al, the target in both the Mu2e and COMET experiments.
 Potential higher $Z$ targets such as Ti have many stable isotopes and are typically not readily available as separated isotopes in sufficient quantity to meet experimental conversion sensitivity requirements.
 Therefore, in Sec.~\ref{sec:atomic_number_dependence} we discuss conversion rates for both targets composed of individual isotopes and targets with natural elemental abundance.
 Section~\ref{sec:Normalization} addresses the question of the historical approach to the presentation of experimental limits on $\mu \rightarrow e$ conversion.
 The usual approach, in analogy to the concept of a decay branching fraction, is to normalize the conversion rate to the rate of muon capture on a particular nucleus, and therefore to present limits on this ratio, referred to as $R_{\mu e}$: